kchmck/vim-coffee-script/Readme.md

 window isn't automatically shown.
 The [`:cwindow`][cwindow] command will pop up the quickfix window if there are any errors:

-    :make | cwindow
+    :make
+    :cwindow

-This is usually the desired behavior, so you may want to create a custom command for this in your vimrc:
+This is usually the desired behavior, so you may want to add an autocmd to your vimrc to do this automatically:

-    :command! -bang -bar -nargs=* Make make<bang> <args> | cwindow
+    autocmd QuickFixCmdPost * nested cwindow | redraw!

+The `redraw!` command is needed to fix a redrawing quirk in terminal vim, but can removed for gVim.

 [quickfix]: http://vimdoc.sourceforge.net/htmldoc/quickfix.html#quickfix
 [cwindow]: http://vimdoc.sourceforge.net/htmldoc/quickfix.html#:cwindow

 #### Recompile on write

-To recompile a file when it's written, add an autocmd like this to your
+To recompile a file when it's written, add a `BufWritePost` autocmd to your
 vimrc:

-    au BufWritePost *.coffee silent make!

-All of the customizations above can be used, too.
-This one compiles silently with the `-b` option and shows any errors:

-    au BufWritePost *.coffee silent make! -b | cwindow | redraw!
+    autocmd BufWritePost *.coffee silent make!

-The `redraw!` command is needed to fix a redrawing quirk in terminal vim, but can removed for gVim.

 #### Cake and Cakefiles